MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scRNA_en.md

 - GFF file format is not supported
 - Genome file and annotation file must correspond to each other

-#### 2.2 Using dnbc4tools tools mkgtf to Filter GTF Files (Optional)
+### GTF File Processing (Optional)

-GTF files downloaded from websites like ENSEMBL and UCSC typically contain genes of various types.
+GTF files downloaded from ENSEMBL and UCSC websites typically contain multiple gene types.
 Selecting gene types of interest for your research can reduce overlapping gene annotations.
 Reads that map non-uniquely to multiple genes will be filtered out.

-We provide three GTF file processing functions:
+We provide the following three GTF file processing functions:

 | Function | Description |
 |----------|-------------|